Rayc940/ece5160-fast-robot/lab11/lab.md

 ## Discussion

-This lab focused on using a Bayes Filter to estimate the robot's position.
-The robot uses odometry for motion, but it is noisy and causes error over time.
-The prediction step spreads the belief, while the update step uses sensor measurements to correct it.
-The two steps together make the estimate more accurate.
+This lab focused on using the update step of a Bayes Filter to estimate the robot's position.
+The robot performs a 360° scan using the TOF sensor, and the update step compares these measurements with the map to determine the most likely pose.
+The real robot results are less accurate due to sensor noise, bias, and imperfect rotation, which introduce errors in the localization.

 ---

 ## Acknowledgment

-I referenced [Aidan McNay](https://aidan-mcnay.github.io/fast-robots-docs/lab10/)’s pages from last year.
+I referenced [Aidan McNay](https://aidan-mcnay.github.io/fast-robots-docs/lab11/)’s pages from last year.

 Parts of this report and website formatting were assisted by AI tools (ChatGPT) for grammar checking and webpage structuring.
 All code was written, tested, and validated by the author.